Pioneer Days (1930 film)

 Pioneer Days is a Mickey Mouse short animated film first released on November 20, 1930, as part of the Mickey Mouse film series.
 It was the twenty-fourth Mickey Mouse short to be produced, the ninth of that year.

 The short features Mickey Mouse and Minnie Mouse; Horace Horsecollar and Clarabelle Cow can also be seen in background scenes.

-Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.
+Due to being published in 1930, the cartoon entered the public domain on January 1, 2026.